openebs-archive/openebs-docs/docs/upgrade.md

    ./verify_pool_upgrade.sh <spc_name> <openebs_installed_namespace>
       ```

    **Upgrade cStor Volumes**

-   1. Obtain the PV name using the following command
+   1. Obtain PV name using the following command.

       ```
    kubectl get pv
       ```

       Output will be similar to the following.

    ```
       NAME                                       CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS   CLAIM                     STORAGECLASS           REASON   AGE pvc-9b43e8a6-93d2-11e9-a7c6-42010a800fc0   2Gi        RWO            Delete           Bound    default/minio-pv-claim    openebs-cstor-disk              4h10m
       ```

    2. Select the appropriate cStor volume one at a time and upgrade the particular PV using the following command.

       ```
    ./cstor_volume_upgrade.sh <PV_name> <namespace>
       ```

       where `<namespace>` is the namespace where OpenEBS  is installed.

       Eg:

       ```
    ./cstor_volume_upgrade.sh pvc-9b43e8a6-93d2-11e9-a7c6-42010a800fc0 openebs
       ```

-      If the output shows that the corresponding PV is successfully upgraded to 1.0.0, then  upgrade job is completed for the corresponding cStor volume.
+      If the output shows that the corresponding PV is successfully upgraded to 1.0.0, then  upgrade job is completed for corresponding cStor volume.
 The same steps can be applied for other PVs one by one.

    3. Verify application status by checking corresponding pods.